Clinical Swiatek Romps As Tsitsipas Crashes At United Cup - UrduPoint

 Rybakina took the first set and led 5-0 in the second, but the former world number three Sakkari won three games in a row to threaten a comeback.

-Rybakina came through on her third match point as Sakkari mis-hit an overhead after 85 minutes.
+Rybakina came through on her third match point as Sakkari mis-hit an overhead.

 "At 5-0 you have nothing to lose, she played more aggressively and hit some good shots," said Rybakina.